-April 4, 2024, will be remembered as the date the UK’s skilled migration landscape fundamentally shifted.
-In a move designed to reduce net migration by 300,000 annually, the government implemented a massive 48% increase in the general salary threshold for Skilled Worker visas.
-Moving into 2026, the market has now had nearly two years to absorb this shock, and the effects are reshaping recruitment strategies nationwide.
+April 4, 2024, marked a fundamental shift in the UK’s skilled migration landscape.
+In a move designed to reduce net migration, the government implemented a significant increase in the general salary threshold for Skilled Worker visas—from £26,200 to £38,700.
+The threshold was subsequently raised again to £41,700 in 2025 through a later Statement of Changes.
+Moving into 2026, the market has now had nearly two years to absorb these changes, and the effects continue to reshape recruitment strategies nationwide.

 This article details the mechanics of the threshold changes and the introduction of the Immigration Salary List (ISL).

-Previously, the general threshold was set at £26,200—a figure roughly aligned with the 25th percentile of UK earnings.
-The new requirement of £41,700 aligns with the median usage of full-time gross annual earnings for these occupations.
+The general threshold was previously set at £26,200—a figure roughly aligned with the 25th percentile of UK earnings.
+The April 2024 change raised this to £38,700, aligning it more closely with median full-time gross annual earnings.
+A further increase in 2025 brought the threshold to the current level of £41,700.

-This jump instantly rendered thousands of roles ineligible for sponsorship, particularly in the hospitality, retail, and junior administrative sectors outside of London.
+The April 2024 jump alone rendered thousands of roles ineligible for sponsorship, particularly in the hospitality, retail, and junior administrative sectors outside of London.
 For a role to be sponsorable, it must pay the higher of:

 - The “going rate” for the specific occupation code (SOC 2020).